Asad-Ismail/CaptchaRecognition/README.md

 The contribution of this is work is follows

 1) We present custom Captcha Dataset with 5 characters per captcha
-2) Train the Deep learning model for Captcha recognition
+2) Trained the Deep learning model for Captcha recognition
 3) Deploy the resulting model to read Captchas and automate the appointment system

 ## Dataset